Excessive interest and financing expenses limitation rules

 If you have received capacity in a joint election under subsection 18.2(4), you are required to file an information return under subsection 18.2(6) within 6 months after the end of the calendar year.

-However, the CRA is not requiring the filing of this information return at this time.
+However, we are not requiring the filing of this information return at this time.

 Keeping records